13 Luxury-Beauty Deals From Amazon for Prime Day

 Did you think there weren’t any holidays between Fourth of July and Labor Day?
 You obviously forgot about the cyberholiday of Prime Day, a day when Amazon users feel vindicated in their decision to pay an extra $99 a year.
 The brand specifically sweetens the deal today for beauty lovers by giving all Prime users 30 percent off any luxury beauty item.
+(If you’ve never bought luxury beauty on Amazon before, be sure to put in the code “new2luxpd17”.)

 Despite Amazon’s having virtually everything from French drugstore products to obscure Baby Björns, their luxury beauty section is on the more streamlined side.
 Nevertheless, here are the 13 best deals to use your discount on — from the most-loved hairspray to a shampoo that looks good even when you have the stomach flu, and sheet masks from Julianne Moore’s favorite facialist.

 Chrissy Teigen once tweeted that if you are a hairstylist and don’t have Oribe Dry Texture Spray in your kit then she doesn’t think anything of you.
 True to her trademark honesty, she’s not wrong.
 This is my favorite hairstyling product and it really is in the tool kit of every celebrity hairstylist.
 Plenty of people have tried to copy it but to no avail.
 It’s a truly one-of-a-kind product that is an effective non-tacky hair spray and gives volume and texture to flat hair.
 I spray this into hair to give it some more model-off-duty texture or into curled hair to dispel the dreaded sausage curls.